-How Florida Law Will Apply to Your Trip and Fall
+How Florida Law Will Apply to Your Slip and Fall

 - That the property owner owed you a legal duty to ensure their property is safe;

 - That the property owner breached that duty by either (i) failing to correct hazardous conditions they knew about or should have known about or (ii) failing to warn you about hazardous conditions that could not be corrected; and

 - That the property owner’s breach resulted in the accident that caused your injury.

 - The first element – that the property owner owed you a duty – is usually easy to establish unless you were trespassing.

 Most slip-and-fall cases revolve around proving the second element.
 Proving that the property owner breached their duty to you and how they breached it can be challenging in most cases, especially for non-lawyers.